Editorial note

 - Dynamic:

-- Allows model users to account for expected changes in the landscape and for intervention scaling, and to better calibrate the model to data that is or becomes available.
+- A dynamic model allows model users to account for expected changes in the landscape and for intervention scaling, and to better calibrate the model to data that is or becomes available.

 - Quarterly: